 Kevin P. Guistwite, Executive Director, Child Support Administration

-As Executive Director of the Child Support Administration, Kevin Guistwite has over 15 years of child support-related experience and a proven track record of establishing strong relationships with local, state, and national child support program partners.
-The Child Support Administration (CSA) provides comprehensive child support services to approximately 216,000 Maryland children.
-CSA is responsible for establishing paternity for children born to unmarried parents; establishing, collecting and distributing child and medical support obligations; enforcing past due support; and the accounting of child support payments which are made through the Department.
-The mission of the Child Support Administration is to make certain that children grow up receiving financial support from both parents and that the family is able to stay economically independent.
+Kevin Guistwite has nearly two decades of child support-related experience and a proven track record of establishing strong relationships with local, state, and national child support program partners.
+As Executive Director of the Child Support Administration (CSA), he leads the department as they provide comprehensive child support services to Maryland’s families and children.
+CSA is responsible for establishing paternity for children born to unmarried parents; establishing, collecting and distributing child and medical support obligations; enforcing past-due support; and the accounting of child support payments which are made through the Department.
+The mission of the Child Support Administration is to make certain that children grow up receiving financial support from both parents and that the family can stay economically independent.

 Previously, Kevin served as the Director of the Division of Program Development and Evaluation at the Pennsylvania Department of Human Services, Bureau of Child Support Enforcement.
 Kevin has a bachelor’s degree in Psychology and a master’s degree in Communication Studies from Shippensburg University in Shippensburg, Pennsylvania.